BuildOnViction/gitbook/faq/masternode-and-voting/voter.md

 You should see your VIC balance.

-To see a list of nodes click on the TomoMaster homepage button - top left corner.
+To see a list of nodes click on the VicMaster homepage button - top left corner.
 Next to each node should be a 'Vote' button.
 When voting you will need to confirm transaction on your Ledger.

 ### **Can I stake on multiple Masternodes via Ledger?**